The Diablo Valley College mission statement reads, in part, that “Diablo Valley College is passionately committed to student learning...”

 Note: None of this would be possible without the numerous contributions by many dedicated and hard-working faculty, staff, and administrators in counseling, math, art, and English departments as well as many student services units.

-Read the original article on Affinity Online.
+Original article on Affinity Online.